toastal/Did-You-Get-The-Message-Commanding-the-New-Elm-Architecture/README.md

 - Single state atom
 - Encourages you not to use local state (ignore most parts of React)
-- Query stores, not state
+- Query stores, never component state

 * * *